Jehosephat/basic-nft-launcher/WALLET_CONNECT_GUIDE.md

 ## Conclusion

-This guide provides a complete, production-ready implementation pattern for connecting MetaMask to GalaChain and signing transactions, based on the working gem-store project.
+This guide provides a complete, production-ready implementation pattern for connecting MetaMask to GalaChain and signing transactions, based on the working NFT Collection Manager project.
 Follow these patterns exactly, and you'll have a robust wallet integration.

 **Key Takeaways:**
 1. Always check MetaMask availability before connecting